zenith-lang/documentation/source/binary.rst

 The 'ret' instruction jumps to the address on the top of the call stack, then removes that entry.

+The 'syscall' instruction calls the operating system to do a specific task.
+The top value on the stack is used for a number that identifies which call to the system should be made.

 ====== ================
 Opcode Instruction Name
 ====== ================
 50     call
 51     ret
+52     syscall
 ====== ================

 Non-Operational Instructions